 How Many Hair Extensions Do You Need?

 When we get an enquiry from a new client who has had hair extensions before, we usually ask “Do you know how many hair extensions you need?”
 Some know exactly what coverage they have but others have no idea, or what they actually need is very different from what they think they need.
 It’s no surprise really as salons and freelance hair extensionists are using many different ways to calculate coverage.
-So, whether you’re just considering having hair extensions applied or you’re an experienced wearer, if you’d like to how many hair extensions would be right for you, read on….
+So, whether you’re just considering having hair extensions applied or you’re an experienced wearer, if you’d like to know how many hair extensions would be right for you, read on….

 The word ‘coverage’ crops up a lot when looking at the price of hair extensions – all this means is how many individual hair extensions are applied to achieve your desired look.